softcover/softcover_book/chapters/getting_started.md

 The Softcover system is open-source software, distributed as a Ruby gem under the permissive [MIT License](http://opensource.org/licenses/MIT).
 The \softcover\ gem currently works with macOS and Linux, and we're looking for people to help us adapt it to other OSes.
 Join the [Softcover Google Group](https://groups.google.com/forum/#!forum/softcover-publishing) to be part of that effort.

 To get started with Softcover, first [install Ruby](https://www.ruby-lang.org/en/documentation/installation/) (1.9.3 or higher) and [install RubyGems](https://www.railstutorial.org/book#sec-install_rubygems) if you don't have them already.
-Once you've done so, getting Softcover is usually a simple `gem install`:[^sudo_install]
+Once you've done so, getting Softcover is usually a simple `gem install`:

 ```console
 $ gem install softcover
 ```

+\noindent If you run into any permissions issues, either use `sudo`[^sudo_install] or (preferred) use [rbenv](https://github.com/rbenv/rbenv#groom-your-apps-ruby-environment-with-rbenv) to manage your Ruby environment and gems.

-\noindent There have been some reports of issues on macOS (Mavericks and later), so if you run into trouble with the previous step, try this command instead:[^sudo_install]
+There have been some reports of installation issues on macOS (Mavericks and later), so if you run into trouble with the previous step, try this command instead:

 ```text
 $ gem install softcover -- --with-cppflags=-I/usr/local/opt/openssl/include